KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   appWillStartCB ⇒ reactElm</h5>
-An optional app life-cycle hook invoked one time, just before theapp starts up.
+An optional {{book.guide.appLifeCycle}} invoked one time, justbefore the app starts up.
 This life-cycle hook can do any type of initialization.
 Forexample: initialize FireBase.
 In addition, it can optionally supplement the app's top-level rootelement (i.e. react component instance).
 Any significant return(truthy) is interpreted as the app's new rootAppElm.**IMPORTANT**: When this is used, the supplied curRootAppElm MUSTbe included as part of this definition (accommodating theaccumulative process of other feature injections)!
 For more information _(with examples)_, please refer to theGuide's {{book.guide.appWillStart}}.**Please Note** this function uses named parameters.

 | Param | Type | Description |